zakame/hashids.pm/README.md

     - alphabet => 'abcdefghij'

         Alphabet set to use.
 This is optional as Hashids comes with a default set suitable for URL shortening.
+Should you choose to supply a custom alphabet, make sure that it is at least 16 characters long, has no spaces, and only has unique characters.

     - minHashLength => 5